 Maria Theresa’s political achievements came about without much help on the battlefield.
 She relied more on her strength of personality, as well as strategic marriages for her numerous kids.
-One daughter, Maria Antonia, married the future Louis XVI of France, for example (you might know her better as Marie Antoinette).
+One daughter, Maria Antonia, married the future Louis XVI of France, for example.

 Various people contributed to the bronze, granite and serpentinite monument, including: